nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Patient Overview and Parameter Constraints
+## Patient Parameter Constraints

 _To be cleaned up_

-A patient's attributes can be categorized into two: single-valued attributes and multi-valued attributes.
+A patient's attributes can be categorized into two: *single-valued attributes* and *multi-valued attributes*.
 A patient's single-valued attributes consist of their name, phone, email, and address, and their multi-valued attributes consist of their tags, tasks, conditions, medications, and remarks.

 ### Single-Valued Attributes

 #### `n/NAME`

 `NAME` should only contain alphanumeric characters and spaces.

+`NAME` is specified by a prefix `n/`.

 Example: `n/John Doe`

 #### `p/PHONE`

 `PHONE` should only contain numbers, and it should be at least 3 digits long.

+`PHONE` is specified by a prefix `p/`.

 Example: `p/91234567`